10 Facts: The Battle of Ball's Bluff

 Fact #9: The Ball’s Bluff battlefield has been called by historian Jim Morgan a “preservation success story.”

-Despite the fact that the site where the early morning skirmishing took place on October 21st has been lost to development, the battlefield remains well preserved today.
-The Northern Virginia Regional Park Authority owns 223 acres of the original battlefield along with the Ball’s Bluff Battlefield National Cemetery, all of which has become Ball’s Bluff Battlefield Regional Park.
-The NVRPA has cleared trees to give the battlefield much the same appearance as it would have had 152 years ago, and new improvements, including interpretive trails, guided tours, and updated signs have made Ball’s Bluff a significant preservation site.
-In addition, Ball’s Bluff Battlefield Park has begun the practice of commemorating the battle through holding battlefield illuminations.
+Despite the fact that the site where the early morning skirmishing took place on October 21st has been lost to development, a portion of the battlefield remains well preserved today.
+The Northern Virginia Regional Park Authority (NOVA Parks) owns 223 acres of the original battlefield along with the Ball’s Bluff Battlefield National Cemetery, all of which has become Ball’s Bluff Battlefield Regional Park.
+NOVA Parks has cleared trees to give the battlefield much the same appearance as it would have had approximately 158 years ago, and new improvements, including interpretive trails, guided tours, and updated signs have made Ball’s Bluff a significant preservation site.
+In addition, Ball’s Bluff Battlefield Park has begun the practice of commemorating the battle annually in October by holding battlefield illuminations.
+In 1984, the U.S. Department of the Interior designated 76 acres around the battlefield as a National Historic Landmark.
+In 2017, the boundaries of that landmark designation were expanded to include over 3,300 acres of riverfront land on both sides of the Potomac River and including Harrison Island, Maryland.

-Fact #10: The Civil War Trust saved 3 acres at the Ball’s Bluff Battlefield in 2013.
+Fact #10: The American Battlefield Trust saved 3 acres at the Ball’s Bluff Battlefield in 2013.

-In 2013 the Civil War Trust had the opportunity to preserve three crucial acres at Ball's Bluff, including the historic Jackson House.
+In 2013 the Trust had the opportunity to preserve three crucial acres at Ball's Bluff, including the historic Jackson House.
 On the morning of October 21, 1861, troops from the 15th Massachusetts posted on the Jackson property engaged with a company of the 17th Mississippi.
 The Mississippians drove the Federals from this property and then halted there while preparing for their afternoon assaults.
+After the acquisition of the Jackson House, NOVA Parks and the Town of Leesburg coordinated their respective land holdings to create continuity between the main part of the Ball’s Bluff Battlefield and the Jackson House.
+The house itself is not currently open to the public but will be considered as part of future plans for Ball’s Bluff and the adjoining Veterans Park in Leesburg.